Active

 Nature provides the leather in our shoes and handbags, the cotton in our T-shirts and jeans, and the wool and cashmere in our sweaters.

-But making these materials comes with a high environmental cost — leading to deforestation, water pollution, biodiversity loss and greenhouse gas emissions.
+But producing these raw materials comes with a high environmental cost — leading to deforestation, water pollution, biodiversity loss and greenhouse gas emissions.

 The good news?
 There is a better way.
 By adopting farming practices that work with nature, we can protect nature and our climate, while supporting the people who grow and produce these raw materials.